ESamir/vertebrae/sample/README.md

 - routes: all API route definitions
 - services: all business logic
 - conf/env.yml: an application-wide configuration file

+> Chatter Bot supplies all this in 58 lines of code.

 ## Quick start